Ananyaagupta/Ananyaagupta/README.md

 - 🤝 I’m looking to collaborate on any interesting project on **Web Dev, Blockchain**.

-- 💬 Ask me about **New startups and Technologies, Cryptocurrency, Techical Blogs, Anime & song Reccomendations**.
+- 💬 Ask me about **New startups and Technologies, Cryptocurrency, Tech Blogs, Anime & song Reccomendations**.

 - 📧 You can mail me **[here](mailto:sonyguptashikohabad@gmail.com)**